MachuMachu/lutris-art-downloader/README.md

 > You need a SteamGridDB API key.
 You can get one [here](https://www.steamgriddb.com/profile/settings/api).

+## Last Update ❕❕

+I've added some modifications for Steam Deck users like:

+    * Fixed covers/banners file paths for flatpak Lutris (installed via Discover app)
+    * Banners search for 920x430 and 460x215 resolutions.
+    * Cover images are being resized to look good in Game Mode.

+Total thanks to [Deytron](https://github.com/Deytron) who is the original author of the script, I just added a few improvements.

+Victor

 ## Screenshots

 Your library will go from this: